Please Note:

 Incoming Sutton 6th Graders

 All entering 6th grade students are required to read one book from each of the lists below.
 This means that a total of two books are to be read.
-Students are also expected to complete two worksheets, one for each novel.
-These worksheets are located on the Google Classroom page that has been created by Mr. Van Den Berghe.
+Students are also expected to complete two Google Forms, one for each novel.
+These Google Forms are located on the Summer Reading Google Classroom page.

 If there are any questions about summer reading, please contact Sutton Middle School at (508) 581-1630.
 Mr. Van Den Berghe also welcomes emails, so feel free to contact him.
 His email address is vandenbk@suttonschools.net.